• Share this on:

 Overview of digital innovations

 Raw material productionFor the production of raw materials precision farm management systems such as CropIn or AgroCares are used to optimise cotton growth by use of weather and soil nutrient data and satellite imagery.
-For synthetic materials digitalised input and waste management systems are used to reduce environmental impact and optimise efficiency.
-Adding marking techniques to raw materials such as Haelixa or FibreTrace enables factories to digitally trace materials back to their origins, enabling compliancy with buyer’s sourcing policies.
+For synthetic materials digitised input and waste management systems are used to reduce environmental impact and optimise efficiency.
+Adding marking techniques to raw materials such as Haelixa or FibreTrace enables factories to digitally trace materials back to their origins, making value chains truly transparent and traceable.

 ManufacturingAn important development in manufacturing is 3D design and prototyping.
 Designing garments in 3D software makes designers understand fit better, reduces quality issues and eliminates the need to send samples back and forth for approval, saving time and money.
-In cutting, sewing and finishing handling takes 80% of production time and cost.
+In cutting, sewing and finishing, handling takes 80% of production time and cost.
 Here AI-controlled CNC/CAD/CAM pattern and cutting machines, overhead conveyors and tracking terminals at the workstation improve productivity and reduce energy use and wastage.
+Online platforms offer fabrics and trims, stock lots and cutting waste.

-LogisticsDigitalising logistics can reduce cost and improve speed and flexibility.
-The newest tracking solutions such as barcodes, RFID-chips and online platforms enable manufacturers to track incoming and outgoing shipments in real-time and to track material flow through the factory.
+LogisticsDigitising logistics can reduce cost and improve speed and flexibility.
+The newest tracking solutions such as barcodes, RFID chips and online platforms enable manufacturers to track incoming and outgoing shipments in real time and to track material flow through the factory.
 Brands and retailers use AI to predict sales of specific products in certain locations, adjusting their inventory accordingly in nearby warehouses.
-Digitalisation can also be used to measure and report on environmental impacts of different modes of transportation.
+Online platforms offer solutions to consolidate several smaller shipments in one container, reducing costs.
+Digitisation can also be used to measure and report on environmental impacts of different modes of transportation.

 Full supply chain transparencyTo secure market and buyer compliant production, full supply chain transparency is required.
-Organisations are putting more focus on providing the buyer and the consumer with information about where and how their products are made.
+Organisations are putting more focus on providing the buyer and the consumer with validated data about where and how their products are made.
 See for instance Tex Tracer, Ecovadis or Ecochain.

 Tips: